 Does polishing a car make a difference?

-Quick answer: Yes -- machine polishing makes a big, visible difference.
-It lifts dull, oxidised paintwork and fine wash marks, sharpens reflections and deepens colour so the car looks newer and better cared for.
-Done properly it also prepares the surface for wax, sealant or ceramic, and can help resale -- and does polish protect car paint? on its own?
+Quick answer: Yes -- significantly, and visibly.
+Machine polishing lifts dull, oxidised paintwork and fine wash marks, sharpens reflections and deepens colour so the car looks newer and better cared-for.
+The difference between corrected paint and neglected paint is obvious to anyone in any light, no detailing knowledge required.
+Done properly it also prepares the surface for wax, sealant or ceramic, and helps a car sell faster -- and does polish protect car paint? on its own?
 More than most people expect.

-BMW 3 Series -- wash marks and swirl marks caught on a bright day, then machine-polished out by the New Again workshop.
-“It makes a massive, massive difference.”
+Blue BMW 3 Series, wash marks and swirl marks caught on a bright day, then machine-polished out by the New Again team.
+The customer's verdict from the video: 'It makes a massive, massive difference.'

 What polishing actually changes on the paint